ucsb-cs56-projects/cs56-android-smoke-signals/README.md

 - **"//Help" :** Return the list of all possible
 - **"//SMS [number] m:[message]" :** Send an sms to [number] saying [message].
 - **"//Joke" :** Send a random joke from an array of jokes.
+- **"//Wifi :** Sends the Wifi state of the phone.
+- **WhiteList :** not a text but a function that allows the phone fucntions to be exclusive to the numbers that are saved on the phone.

 <h2>Ideas for Improvments</h2>